SuxinL/Notes/Knowledge/productivity/freq/repair/repair_timing.md

 ### PROCEDURE

-1. LC_HI: if low repair cost OR high idle harm accumulation
+1. **LC**_HI: if low repair cost OR high idle harm accumulation
     - N: repair now.
 2. M: I can get multiple copies,
-    - B: repair as a batch in the end.
+    - A: repair all as a batch in the end.
 3. LU: if low use harm accumulation
     - R: repair after multi-reuse
+4. O: others
-4. F: repair when free before reusing
+    - F: repair when free before reusing